notowen333/notowen333.github.io/docs/_posts/2021-02-13-liamwebsite.markdown

 Gatsby abstracts the transition from React to a blazingly fast site ready to be served.
 Running `gatsby build` runs all the gatsby and npm module code to create a public folder where the content for your site is generated, including a graphQL database, HTML, JS, and CSS.

 All of this backend code stays on your machine and doesn't need to be pushed to the web server you choose.
-For the easiest deployment, you can drag and drop the public folder to Netifly.
+For the easiest deployment, you can drag and drop the public folder to Netlify.
 You can also go through a bit more work to serve your site directly from a git repository on push.

 While developing, you can see your site live by running `gatsby develop` and creating a local server.
 In this way, you can mess around with styling and layout things interactively without touching the site you've pushed live.

 ### Where to serve

 This [website](https://owenmkaplan.com) is deployed on GitHub Pages.
-Originally, I intended to serve Liam's site there, but after having trouble deploying initally, I instead opted for [Netifly](https://www.netifly.com).
+Originally, I intended to serve Liam's site there, but after having trouble deploying initally, I instead opted for [netlify](https://www.netlify.com).
 I'm really happy with their product.

 For free, they offer 100 GB of bandwith per month, nearly unlimited builds, and easy HTTPS settup.
 "Not secure" banners on your site look terrible and are also a security risk, especially if your site has something like a login or form data.
 It's not great to generate plain text HTTP requests.